pingcap/docs-cn/reference/tools/data-migration/cluster-operations.md

         ansible-playbook local_prepare.yml
         ```

-2. Use Ansible to perform the rolling update.
+2. Use DM-Ansible to perform the rolling update.

     1. Perform a rolling update on the DM-worker instance: